SOCCER - Spring 2023

 An announcement regarding specific start date and release of schedules will be made on this web page on or before March 8th.
-The intention is to start the league in mid-March.
 The specific start date and schedule release date may be adjusted due to weather and/or field conditions.

 Participants and their parents/guardians should be aware that there is a risk of injury during participation in Wahoo Parks and Recreation youth sports due to the inherent nature of the activities.
 Individuals participate in Parks and Recreation youth sports at their own risk.